- 1 Why use groups?

 - Add a group name and optional description (displayed above the list of group members on the participants page), enrolment key and picture (displayed on the participants page and next to forum posts)

-- NEW IN 3.6 Enable group messaging if you wish to enage in group conversations from the messaging drawer.
+- Tick the box Enable group messaging if you wish to enage in group conversations.
+You will then be able to send group messages from the messaging drawer.
 See Messaging for more information.

 - Click the 'Save changes' button